pact-foundation/pact_broker/README.md

 # Pact Broker

 The Pact Broker provides a repository for consumer driven contracts created using the pact gem.

 It:

 * solves the problem of how to share pacts between consumer and provider projects
 * allows you to [decouple your service release cycyles][decouple]
-* provides documentation that is guaranteed to be up-to date
+* provides API documentation that is guaranteed to be up-to date
+* shows you real examples of how your services interact
 * allows you to visualise the relationships between your services

 Features: